apache/shardingsphere/docs/blog/content/material/2022_11_15_Alibaba_Cloud’s_OpenSergo_&_ShardingSphere_release_database_governance_standard_for_microservices_-_combining_Database_Plus_and_Database_Mesh_concepts.en.md

 - Different transactions usually involve multiple services - but it is a challenge to ensure data consistency between services.
 - It is also challenging to query data across multiple services.

 With most backend applications, their system performance improvement is mainly limited to databases.
-Particularly in a microservice environment, it is a team’s top priority to deal with database performance governance.
+Particularly in a microservice environment, it is a team's top priority to deal with database performance governance.
 Database governance naturally becomes an indispensable part of microservice governance.

 In database governance, we now mainly focus on **read/write splitting, sharding, shadow databases, database discovery, and distributed transactions**.
 At the same time, how to use databases and the actual database storage nodes rely on **the virtual database and database endpoint**.

-In response to the above-mentioned problems, OpenSergo and ShardingSphere have assimilated the latter’s database governance experience and released the **database governance standard under microservices**.
+In response to the above-mentioned problems, OpenSergo and ShardingSphere have assimilated the latter's database governance experience and released the **database governance standard under microservices**.
 By doing so, they can standardize the database governance method, lower the entry barriers of this field, and improve the business applicability of microservices.

-# ShardingSphere’s strategies on database traffic governance
+# ShardingSphere's strategies on database traffic governance

 **1. VirtualDatabase**